 Frank believes that climate change is one of the biggest threats facing our society.
 In order to take effective action in 2007 he co-founded the charity Cool Earth, which aims to combat climate change by working with local communities around the world to protect endangered rainforest.

-In 1999 Frank helped set up the Pension Reform Group, which he currently chairs.
-The group has acted as an important independent think tank promoting the Universal Protected Pension as the best means to reform pensions.
+In 1999 Frank helped set up the Pension Reform Group.
+The group acted as an important independent think tank promoting the Universal Protected Pension as the best means to reform pensions.

 Frank is a member of the Advisory Board of the think tank Reform, whose mission is to set out a better way to deliver public services and economic prosperity.
 Alongside the former Home Secretary, David Blunkett MP, Frank is one of the Labour members of the Advisory Council for The Centre for Social Justice, a think tank that aims to develop effective solutions to combat poverty and social breakdown in the UK.

-Since 2005, Frank has been chairman of the Cathedral Fabrics Commission for England, the planning authority for English cathedrals.
-He is also Chairman of the King James Bible Trust, which was established to celebrate the 400th anniversary of the Authorised Version (King James Version) of the Bible (taking place in 2011).
+Between 2005 and 2015, Frank served as chairman of the Cathedral Fabrics Commission for England, the planning authority for English cathedrals.
+He has also chaired the King James Bible Trust, which was established to celebrate the 400th anniversary of the Authorised Version (King James Version) of the Bible (taking place in 2011).

 Most importantly however Frank has been delighted to have the opportunity to take up a number of important roles within his constituency.
-He currently serves as Chairman of the Board of Governors of the University Academy of Birkenhead, and Chair of the Liverpool City Region Poverty and Life Chances Commission.
+He currently serves as Chair of the Liverpool City Region Poverty and Life Chances Commission.
 He writes weekly columns for the Liverpool Echo and the Wirral News.